-Beverly H. Rampaul of the Lancaster County Public Defender’s Office is serving her second year of a three-year term as secretary of the Pennsylvania Bar Association.
+Beverly H. Rampaul of the Lancaster County Public Defender’s Office is serving her third year of a three-year term as secretary of the Pennsylvania Bar Association

-Rampaul also served on the PBA Diversity Team from 2011 to 2016 as a diversity ambassador from 2011-2013, vice chair from 2014 to 2015 and chair from 2015 to 2016.
-She was on the PBA Diversity Task Force and is a past chair of the PBA Diversity Task Force’s Diversity Team and Officer Subcommittee.
+Rampaul previously served on the PBA Diversity Team from 2011 to 2016 as a diversity ambassador from 2011-2013, vice chair from 2014 to 2015 and chair from 2015 to 2016.
+She was on the PBA Diversity Task Force and was chair of the PBA Diversity Task Force’s Diversity Team and Officer Subcommittee.

 Rampaul has previously served on the PBA Board of Governors from 2013 to 2016.
 She served in the PBA Young Lawyers Division from 2000 to 2010 as a division delegate, zone three co-chair and zone at-large co-chair.
 In addition, she was a member of the PBA Nominating Committee, Bar Leadership Institute and Corrections System Committee.

-She serves on a variety of American Bar Association committees and sections, including the ABA Tort Trial and Insurance Practice Section, where she is chair of the Committee on Diversity and Inclusion.
+She serves on a variety of American Bar Association committees and sections, including the ABA Tort Trial and Insurance Practice Section, where she was chair of the Committee on Diversity and Inclusion, and holds memberships in the Women Trial Lawyers, Litigation and Trial Practice, and Law In Public Service Committees.
 She also is a member of the ABA Young Lawyers Division Fellows, ABA Section of Litigation and ABA Criminal Justice Section.

 Rampaul is a member of the Public Defenders Association of Pennsylvania and the Pennsylvania Association of Criminal Defense Lawyers, and she is a former member of the National Association of Criminal Defense Lawyers.